 #4 Shout about your move!

 At first, it may feel a little lonely or isolated in a new country.
 Try sharing your experiences with others – whether that be with family and friends at home or new friends at work.
-You could even start a blog or journal about your new life abroad – that way you can share your experiences with others and keep a record of an exciting time in your life.
+You could even start a blog or journal about your new life abroad, both about living in a foreign country and teaching English overseas.
+That way, you can share your experiences with others and keep a record of an exciting time in your life.

 #5 Learn how to get from A to B

 It can be scary getting lost in an unknown place, but that’s no excuse to just follow your new friends around or get taxis everywhere.
 Get to know your way around town and you’ll soon find yourself enjoying exploring your new home country.
 You’ll likely discover the nicest neighbourhoods to wander around, the best shortcuts to places, and your favourite bars, restaurants and cafés – and it’ll be all the more rewarding because you found it yourself!
 You might even make new friends along the way or find a great place to live.